 Some families who count on life insurance to cover funeral costs have to scramble to cover expenses right after someone dies.
 They might access personal savings, use credit cards, or borrow from family and friends.

-Many funeral homes can secure payment through an assignment of the funds forthcoming from a life insurance policy death benefit.
+With a large insurance policy death benefit, many funeral homes can secure payment through an assignment to cover the costs out of the funds expected.
 This is essentially a bridge loan from a third party company that charges a percentage for the loan of the funeral costs.

 There are two types of funeral insurance: pre-need funeral insurance issued through a funeral home, and final expense insurance offered by independent insurance agents.
 Which is better for you depends on your life situation.
 Let’s look at the pros and cons of both.

 Pre-need funeral insurance is sold through funeral homes by staff licensed to sell insurance.
 These policies make the funeral home the beneficiary, tying the insured to that funeral home for their services when death occurs.
 The companies that offer these policies are not familiar to the general public, but they are well-known in the funeral industry.
-They include Forethought, Homesteaders Life, NGL, Physicians Mutual and others.
+They include Global Atlantic, Homesteaders Life, NGL, and others.

 - Most policies are portable – if you move, you can take the money in the policy and apply it at another funeral home.
 Make sure this is an option!